Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Main results

+where we defined $V(\psi,H)\coloneqq\braket{\psi|H^2|\psi}-\braket{\psi|H|\psi}^2$.
 We note that, when investigating the conversion among states with the same period, we can assume without loss of generality that the Hamiltonians have integer eigenvalues after appropriately redefining them \cite{marvian_operational_2022,yamaguchi_beyond_2023}.
 Therefore, this result corresponds to the case of $G=U(1)$.

 In the notation of the present paper, we consider $G=U(1)$ and its representations $U(e^{\ii \theta})=e^{\ii H \theta}$ and $U'(e^{\ii \theta})=e^{\ii H' \theta }$ for $\theta\in [0,2\pi)$, where $H$ and $H'$ are Hermitian operators whose eigenvalues are integers.
 Since $\dim G=1$ for $G=U(1)$, the QGT is a scalar and given by $\mathcal{Q}^{\psi}=V(\psi,H)$ and $\mathcal{Q}^{\phi}=V(\phi,H')$.
 When the pure states $\psi$ and $\phi$ has the same period, i.e., $\mathrm{Sym}_{G}(\psi)=\mathrm{Sym}_{G}(\phi)$, we find Eq.~\eqref{eq:rate_U1} immediately follows from Eq.~\eqref{eq:rate_formula_compact_connected}.